 One more reason that fairly-new-and-in-good-condition washing machine was on the curb slowly revealed itself as we used it.
 It evidently had a slow leak.
 After several uses, the floor around the washer would be slightly damp, as if it were leaking just a few spoonfuls of water with each load.
 Water where it shouldn’t be is all kinds of trouble for machinery.
 It can cause corrosion, electrical shorts, who knows what else.
 It also provides a water source for roaches and other vermin.

 The floor under the washer, a concrete basement floor, still got damp each time we did a load of laundry.
 If the inlet hoses weren’t leaking, then the leak must be somewhere inside the machine.
-Attempting a repair to some interior part seemed daunting, but I liked the thought of calling a repairman even less.
+Attempting a repair to some interior part seemed daunting, the thought of calling a repairman was even moreso.

-I unplugged the machine and moved it away from the wall, removed the back, and took a look.
+I unplugged the machine (you must always unplug anything electrical before starting any work on it) and moved it away from the wall, removed the back, and took a look.
 Yikes!
 There was a pool of water in the bottom of the machine.
 Evidently, it was deep enough (maybe a quarter inch) to overflow onto the floor each time the machine was used.
 More troubling, the water wasn’t too far from various electrical connections, thought, intelligently, none of the electrical connections were at the bottom of the machine.
-I felt around inside, hoping to find some dampness.
+I felt around on the inside parts , hoping to find some dampness.
 Nothing.

 Having come this far, it seemed that the only thing I could do next was plug the machine back in and do a load of laundry.
 I did this and sat back and watched, being sure not to touch anything.
 With a flashlight I scanned the interior of the machine.
 Only after several minutes of patiently watching, when the machine drained at the end of the wash cycle, did I notice the slightest drip.
 Just one drip.
 Aha!
 The discharge hose!
 I marked the location and waited for the machine to finish.